Updated on July 15, 2025

 The minimum sum of investment that is needed to obtain residency is €250,000.
 It is an option with investing in an innovative startup.

 Yes, a foreigner can buy and own property in Italy.
-However, purchasing real estate doesn’t automatically give a right to get a residence permit.
+However, purchasing real estate doesn’t automatically give a right to obtain residency in Italy.

 No, you can obtain Italian citizenship only if you reside in the country for at least ten years.
 However, it is possible to get an Italy residence permit by investment.